aws/s2n-tls/tests/pems/ocsp/OCSP-TEST.md

 ### Early Expiry Cert
 The `server_cert_early_expire.pem` is a certificate that expires in 2037.
 This certificate is used to validate correct behavior of expired dates for unit tests on 32 bit platforms.
 This is necessary because 32 bit `time_t` values can't represent dates past 2038, so our unit tests on 32 bit platforms can't test the expiry of very long lived certs.

 This cert and the corresponding ocsp response, `ocsp_response_early_expire.der` can be generated at any time by running the `./generate.sh` script.
-This will break the `Test OCSP validation at various offsets from update times` unit test, because the "This Update" timestamp of `ocsp_reponse_early_expire.der` will change.
+This will break the `Test OCSP validation at various offsets from update times` unit test, because the "This Update" timestamp of `ocsp_response_early_expire.der` will change.

 This is fixed by setting `this_update_timestamp_nanoseconds` in `Test OCSP validation at various offsets from update times` to the new "This Update" timestamp.
 This can be found with
 ```